 I’ve been thinking about that phrase all week.
-Many people subscribe to the idea that whatever happens was meant to be.
+Many people believe that whatever happens was meant to happen.
 It couldn’t have occurred any other way.
-However, other than things like gravity and electromagnetism, which have known characteristics, the evidence for “meant to be” is usually given post facto, meaning that people don’t predict what will happen.
-They merely confirm what has taken place already.
+However, other than things like gravity and electromagnetism, the evidence for “meant to be” is usually given post facto, meaning that people don’t predict what will happen.
+They merely confirm what has already taken place.
 If you remember your English Lit survey class, you’ll recognize this as a first cousin of Alexander Pope’s “whatever is, is right.”

 Think of people you know who either have failed or succeeded at love, career, health, or wealth.
 You often hear them describing the outcome as “meant to be.”
 Or, conversely, how often have you been told that if a hoped-for relationship or job is meant to be, it will happen?
 Nothing will stop it.
 You find this kind of reasoning, filled with a sense of inevitability and even predestination, all over social media.
 But if you take will and grace seriously (the concepts, not the sitcom), then you’ve got some serious “splainin to do,” to quote another sitcom.

 By way of personal example and as a way of leading into numerology, which is where we’re headed, consider this.
 I know my current job was meant to be, because the last four digits of my cellphone are exactly the same as my office phone.
 In fact, they line up so nicely on my business card that someone might conclude either that I am a wonder with Verizon, or getting my job was meant to be.
 And if it were meant to be, not even Verizon would be able to stop me.
 Of course, their decision to acquire Yahoo! couldn’t have been meant to be, unless you think God is cruel, but we’ll leave that for another post.